-Nevertheless, beta-blockers like Propranolol are prescription medication and can interact negatively with some other types of drugs.
+Nevertheless, beta-blockers like Propranolol are prescription medications and can interact negatively with some other types of drugs.

 Certain drug interactions may decrease the effectiveness of the medications you’re taking and in some cases can even lead to harmful effects.

-As a result, you should always tell your doctor about anything else you take before starting a new prescription medication, including beta-blockers
+As a result, you should always tell a healthcare provider about anything else you take before starting a new prescription medication, including beta-blockers

 There are different categories for the likelihood of interactions between medications as well as how serious those interactions can be.
 These include:

-- Contraindicated: Risk of negative interaction is very high.
+- Contraindicated: The risk of negative interaction is very high.
 You should never take medications with contraindications as they can lower the effectiveness of your medication and leave you at high risk for negative effects.